shuoy/understanding_kubernetes/step_00_prepare_local_environment/README.md

          host0: /vagrant => /Users/shuoy/prototyping/understanding_kubernetes/step_00_prepare_local_environment
 ```

-After the above VM booting is finished, you should be able to ssh into the VM and can see the latest Docker engine has been installed -- this means you have successfully used Vagrant to boot a VM. i.e., a final proof that ___your Vagrant/Virtualbox setup is successful.___
+After the above VM booting is finished, you should be able to ssh into the VM -- this means you have successfully used Vagrant to boot a VM. i.e., a final proof that ___your Vagrant/Virtualbox setup is successful.___

 ```
 $vagrant ssh